Serapeum of Saqqara: Khabash

-Ptolemaic Kingdom
+Ptolemaic Egypt

 The cult continued to bury Apis bulls throughout the Ptolemaic dynasty, 305 to 30 BC.
 The main corridor of the Greater Vaults was enlarged and extended, ultimately totalling over 200 m in length.
 Additionally, a "service tunnel" was dug, which bypassed earlier galleries.
 The votive stelae, previously fixed to the outside of the masonry that closed each burial chamber, were now put up collectively on the walls of the entrance and the new tunnel leading to the Ptolemaic section.

 The thirteen niches of the Ptolemaic gallery correspond to the thirteen bulls attested during this period, from the one that died in year 6 of Ptolemy I Soter to the bull Augustus refused to visit.
 The presumably final sarcophagus was not transported all the way to its burial chamber but was abandoned in the "service tunnel".
 The Serapeum fell into disuse shortly after and was swallowed by the sands.

-Temple and dromos

-The long avenue leading to the Serapeum, flanked by 370-380 sphinxes, was built under Nectanebo I, (379/8–361/0 BC) the founder of the Thirtieth Dynasty (the last native one).
+Superstructures

+Main temple enclosure

+The main temple enclosure was supplemented by shrines, workshops, housing and administrative quarters.

+Dromos

+A dromos led from the temple of Nectanebo I to the main entrance gate of the Serapeum.
+It was bordered by low walls of dressed stone and flanked by a number of smaller structures.
+Under the pavement, hundreds of bronze statuettes were found buried, representing all the deities of the Egyptian pantheon.

+Semicircle of philosophers

+An exedra (a semicircular platform) of eleven life-sized statues of Greek poets and philosophers adjoined the dromos.
+The limestone sculptures that could still be identified depicted Pindar, Protagoras, Plato and Homer.

+Smaller temples and shrines

 In front of the precinct, a Greek Temple stood besides an Egyptian-style chapel.

-Statues of eleven Greek poets and philosophers faced the temple.
-Under the pavement, hundreds of bronze statuettes were found buried, representing all the deities of the Egyptian pantheon.
+Avenue of sphinxes

+A long avenue flanked by 370-380 sphinxes was the main approach to the dromos of the Serapeum.
+It was likely built under Nectanebo I, (379/8–361/0 BC) the founder of the Thirtieth Dynasty (the last native one).
+The oldest graffiti on the sphinxes that are now kept the Kunsthistorisches Museum in Vienna date to the third century BC.